vlovgr/ciris/docs/src/main/tut/index.md

 ```

 The only required module is `ciris-core`, the rest are optional library integrations.
-For an explanation of how to use the modules, see the [Modules Overview](https://cir.is/docs/modules) section.
+For an explanation of how to use the modules, refer to the [modules overview](https://cir.is/docs/modules) section.

 - The `ciris-cats` module provides typeclasses and typeclass instances from [cats][cats].
 - The `ciris-cats-effect` module provides typeclasses for effect types from [cats-effect][cats-effect].